-- SECTION 2.
+SECTION 2.
 REPEAL OF EXISTING RULES AND REGULATIONS AND MINIMUM STANDARDS.
-Sections 3-81 through 3-93 of the Okaloosa County Code of Ordinances ("County Code"), inclusive, are hereby repealed and replaced by this Ordinance and otherwise reserved. - SECTION 3.
+Sections 3-81 through 3-93 of the Okaloosa County Code of Ordinances ("County Code"), inclusive, are hereby repealed and replaced by this Ordinance and otherwise reserved.

+SECTION 3.
 ADOPTION OF REVISED RULES AND REGULATIONS.
-The County hereby adopts the Rules and Regulations for Destin Executive Airport and Bob Sikes Airport (the "Rules and Regulations") attached hereto as Exhibit A. - SECTION 4.
+The County hereby adopts the Rules and Regulations for Destin Executive Airport and Bob Sikes Airport (the "Rules and Regulations") attached hereto as Exhibit A.

+SECTION 4.
 ADOPTION OF REVISED MINIMUM STANDARDS.
-The County hereby adopts the Minimum Standards for Commercial Aeronautical Activities for Destin Executive Airport and Bob Sikes Airport (the "Minimum Standards") attached hereto as Exhibit B. - SECTION 5.
+The County hereby adopts the Minimum Standards for Commercial Aeronautical Activities for Destin Executive Airport and Bob Sikes Airport (the "Minimum Standards") attached hereto as Exhibit B.

+SECTION 5.
 FURTHER PENALTIES.
 In addition to being subject to any penalties assessed by the Board pursuant to Section G of the Rules and Regulations, any person violating any of the Rules and Regulations or the Minimum Standards shall, upon conviction thereof, be deemed guilty of committing a misdemeanor and shall be punished by a fine not to exceed \$500.00 or by imprisonment not to exceed 60 days, or by both.
 Such fine and/or imprisonment shall be at the discretion of the court adjudicating said violation.
-Nothing in this paragraph shall be interpreted to deprive any person of any of his or her rights to due process, including the right to have any criminal charges adjudicated in a court of law. - SECTION 6.
+Nothing in this paragraph shall be interpreted to deprive any person of any of his or her rights to due process, including the right to have any criminal charges adjudicated in a court of law.

+SECTION 6.
 SHERIFF'S AUTHORITY TO ENFORCE.
-The Sheriff's Office shall have full authority to enforce the Rules and Regulations and Minimum Standards, and all other applicable laws and regulations, on DTS and CEW, including but not limited to the power to issue citations, conduct arrests, and otherwise remove from any part of DTS or CEW any person who is disturbing the peace or threatening the safety or security of persons or property, or whom the Airports Director (or his designee) has asked the Sheriff's Office to remove from the airport for cause. - SECTION 7.
+The Sheriff's Office shall have full authority to enforce the Rules and Regulations and Minimum Standards, and all other applicable laws and regulations, on DTS and CEW, including but not limited to the power to issue citations, conduct arrests, and otherwise remove from any part of DTS or CEW any person.

+SECTION 7.
 CODIFICATION IN THE CODE OF ORDINANCES.
-It is the intention of the Board and it is hereby ordained that the provisions of this Ordinance shall become and be made part of the County Code and that the sections of this Ordinance may be renumbered to accomplish that intent. - SECTION 8.
+It is the intention of the Board and it is hereby ordained that the provisions of this Ordinance shall become and be made part of the County Code and that the sections of this Ordinance may be renumbered to accomplish that intent.

+SECTION 8.
 SEVERABILITY.
-It is declared to be the intent of the Board that, if any section, subsection, sentence, clause, phrase or portion of this Ordinance is, for any reason, held invalid or unconstitutional by any court of competent jurisdiction, then such determination shall not affect the validity of the remaining sections. - SECTION 9.
+It is declared to be the intent of the Board that, if any section, subsection, sentence, clause, phrase or portion of this Ordinance is, for any reason, held invalid or unconstitutional by any court of competent jurisdiction, then such determination shall not affect the validity of the remaining sections.

+SECTION 9.
 EFFECTIVE DATE.
 This Ordinance will become effective upon receipt of the notice of its filing with the Office of the Secretary of State.